Question: Does ONCA notarize documents?

 Question: How long does it take to become a notary?

-Answer: It takes about 45-60 days for new applicants and about 30-45 days for renewals if the information on the application is accurate, for the completion of all requirements to become a notary, including application review, approval of documentation, orientation and other necessary requirements.
+Answer: It takes about 45 - 60 days if the information on the application is accurate, for the completion of all requirements to become a notary, including application review, approval of documentation, orientation and other necessary requirements.

 Question: Is there a cost involved with becoming a Notary?

 Answer: Yes.
 There is a $75 non-refundable fee for a new or renewal application.
 This may be paid by check, money order, VISA or Master Card.
 ONCA does not accept cash.
 The only exceptions are those who are applying as DC or Federal government employees.

 Answer: Government-employed notaries are prohibited by law from charging for their notarial services while on their tour of duty.
 The fees of all other notaries public shall not be more than $5 per notarial act.